GeoNode/QGISGeoNodePlugin/docs/development.md

 ## Running tests

 Tests are made with [pytest] and [pytest-qt].
-They can be ran with:
+They can be run with:

 ```
 # optionally create a QGIS_PREFIX_PATH env variable, if your QGIS is self-compiled